davib21/davib21.github.io/_pages/about.md

 Awards and Recognition
 ======
+- Honorable Mention at Brazilian's Neuroscience Olympiad 3rd phase, 2025.
+(Among the top 20 students in the competition).
 - Honorable Mention at Brazilian's Neuroscience Olympiad and Brazilian's Physiology Olympiad 1st phase, 2025.
 - Golden Medalist at Brazilian's Biology Olympiad, 2022.
 - Merit Certificate at the Brazilian's Biology Olympiad International Selection, 2022.
-(Between the best 25 high school students at biology in Brazil).
+(Among the top 25 high school students in biology in Brazil).
 - Bronze Medalist at the British Biology Olympiad, 2023.
 - Golden Medalist at Brazilian's Synthetic Biology Olympiad, 2022.
 - Golden Medalist at Brazilian's Synthetic Biology Olympiad, 2021.